 There are several other options available for students who want to acquire some form of hands-on, work-force experience.
 These include:

 Internships - A.W.
 Beattie offers second year students an opportunity to gain valuable work experience in their technical course of study through internships.
 Students will visit their selected job site two to three days a week for a specified period.
 Although Internships are an unpaid work experience, they provide many opportunities for future employment.

-Clinical Experience - Students enrolled in Health and Nursing Sciences, Emergency Response Technology or Dental Careers have an opportunity for a clinical experience.
+Clinical Experience - Students enrolled in Health and Nursing Sciences, Emergency Response Technology, Sports Medicine or Dental Careers have an opportunity for a clinical experience.
 These are career-related experiences and are provided by hospitals, long-term care facilities, and private dental practices.
 The duration of clinical experience is determined by state certification regulations and the facility providing the career-related training.

 Job Shadowing - A.W.
 Beattie encourages first-year students to complete at least six hours of a job shadowing experience in order to earn Honors for their Introductory Skills Certificate.
 Job shadowing gives students a chance to work with an on-site mentor, ask questions, and learn more about the career in which they are interested.

 Vocational Exchange in Germany